Shamed MSP's first speech since return

 He returned to Holyrood in March despite calls from other members - including First Minister Nicola Sturgeon - for him to quit and force a by-election.
 As an independent member, he was allocated a new office - initially in the parliament's basement - and a new position in the chamber, behind the Labour group.

-His speech in Tuesday's debate, on the campaign to maintain free-to-use cash machines in rural communities, made no reference to his absence or the circumstances surrounding it.
+His speech in Wednesday's debate, on the campaign to maintain free-to-use cash machines in rural communities, made no reference to his absence or the circumstances surrounding it.

 Mr McDonald's conduct is currently the subject of a probe by the public ethics watchdog.